LVala/dotfiles-macos/README.md

 # Dotfiles for MacOS Ventura (M1)

 Work in progress.
+Not sure if it works as a whole.

-To install the configuration, use the command below.
+To install, use the command below.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/LVala/dotfiles-macos/main/scripts/install.sh | sh